tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 ![build vscode cmakebuild](README-images/build-vscode-cmakebuild.png)

-The VS Code CMake extensions don't conveniently support running the install step, although VS Code tasks could be added (using the command-lines described below) to implement this.
+The VS Code CMake extensions don't conveniently support running the install step.
+Hypothetically, VS Code tasks (using the command-lines described below) could be added for this.

 ---